 Arrita Rezniqi, legal researcher at IKD, said that the symbolic one-day strike is a response to the lack of institutional reaction to issues raised by civil society.

-“Today, we decided to start this week with a symbolic action, which you also saw in front of the building, where the displayed banner announces the one-day strike as a form of protest against corruption and against policies that are paralyzing the functioning of the state.
+She emphasized that the goal of these three NGOs is to make “Anti-Corruption Week 2025” a clear moment demanding functional institutions that work in the interest of citizens and fight corruption.“Today, we decided to start this week with a symbolic action, which you also saw in front of the building, where the displayed banner announces the one-day strike as a form of protest against corruption and against policies that are paralyzing the functioning of the state.
 We chose to go on strike because, as civil society organizations, we have continuously responded to legal violations, institutional capture, stalled reforms, and have called for urgent action in the fight against corruption.
 We have repeatedly warned about phenomena that have now become systemic, but despite our engagement, concrete analyses, and recommendations, there has been no reaction from state institutions, no reflection, and no concrete effort to address these issues and problems,” she said.

 “Let us send a strong and clear message that our country needs concrete actions, accountability, and functional institutions, and above all, it needs the rule of law, not encouragement of corruption.
 This action we have chosen today is a call to all state institutions to respect their constitutional mandate, public responsibility, and fulfill the obligation to ensure integrity, transparency, and democratic functioning,” she said.